parubok/swing-fx-properties/README.md

 This project took the relevant pieces of JavaFX properties code and added support for Swing - so a developer may use JavaFX-style properties with Swing components.

 **Note:** The default JavaFX handling of binding evaluation errors was changed from logging the error and returning some default value to throwing `BindingEvaluationException`.
+For some cases, this library also provides alternative methods which allow to specify a default value which is returned instead of throwing `BindingEvaluationException`.
+Example:
+- `Bindings.valueAt(ObservableList<E> op, int index)` - throws `BindingEvaluationException` in case of invalid index.
+- `Bindings.valueAt(ObservableList<E> op, int index, E defaultValue)` - returns the specified default value in case of invalid index.

 The Swing properties are obtained via static methods of class `org.swingfx.SwingPropertySupport`.
 Currently this class provides support for 17 various properties.